 Urban Studies Abstracts includes bibliographic records covering essential areas related to urban studies, including urban affairs, community development, urban history, and other areas of key relevance to the discipline.
 The index contains more than 51,600 records, which are carefully selected from the most important sources within the discipline.

-Includes the Science Citation Expanded Index, Social Sciences Citation Index, and the Arts & Humanities Citation Index.
-Search by a specific index, or across all three.
+Includes several citation indices covering sciences, social sciences, arts, and humanities.
+Search by a specific index, or across all indices.
 Citations to articles in more than 8,000 major research journals.
 Also permits cited reference searching (searching for articles that cite a particular author or work).

 World Development Indicators (WDI) is the primary World Bank database for development data from officially-recognized international sources.
 Global Development Finance (GDF) provides external debt and financial flows statistics for countries that report public and publicly-guaranteed debt under the World Bank's Debtor Reporting System (DRS).